bacomatic/sudoku-serve/README.md

                    changes.
 * **size** - The number of blocks per side and cells per block row/column.
 A traditional 3x3 Sudoku board has size "3".
 Only size 2 and 3 boards are supported at the moment.
 Size 4 boards will be supported when the generator is fixed.

+### Query Parameters
+* **size** - Size of boards to query or count
+* **randomSeed** - Random seed used to generate board
+* **inProgress** - If "true" then only show boards which are being generated at the moment.
+Any other value will only show already generated boards.
+* **skip** - The number of boards to skip in the results.
+Use for pagination.
+The count endpoint ignores this parameter.
+* **limit** - The maximum number of boards to return.
+Defaults to 50.
+Set to zero to have no limit (all boards returned).
+This parameter is ignored in the count endpoint.